A simple DIY recording setup

 Booking a great hall does not come cheap.
 So let’s not waste a session by having shoddy recording equipment!
 Choosing the right tools for the job is not something to overlook.

 Jimi Hendrix had ribbon mics on him and his guitars for the majority of his recordings, and oddly enough, ribbons are the choice mics for acoustic instruments like violin, as well.
 Ribbons are largely out of fashion, but there is a small market for them thanks to us classical musicians.
-Otherwise, they may have gone the way of the do-do decades ago.
+Otherwise, they may have gone the way of the dodo decades ago.
 I went with a pair of Beyerdynamic M160 which have a long history of use by both recording artists and record labels.
 They are hand-made, not factory-made, and this violinist can really get behind that.

 In the future I really hope the soundcards on laptops and phones will be top-notch.
-But right now, devise soundcards are pretty terrible.
-I don’t want to loose all the quality I have been able to achieve because of the soundcard on my recording devise (in this case a laptop).
+But right now, device soundcards are pretty terrible.
+I don’t want to loose all the quality I have been able to achieve because of the soundcard on my recording device (in this case a laptop).
 I ended up going with an RME Babyface external audio interface which might even be over-kill, but wow, does it ever make things sound amazing.

 I am using my Macbook eleven-inch Air to record the music, with Audacity as my Digital Audio Workstation.
 Nothing fancier than Audacity is needed as I am one player and I am not going to be adding a drum-track or anything else like it.
 I wanted to use my command-line SoX utility initially (an incredibly powerful tool), but it was not cooperating with my external Babyface soundcard.